-2.5 DOCUMENT FORMAT
+2.5 DOCUMENT FORMAT AND CONSTRUCTION

-This manual contains fonts and styles that mean certain things, including points of emphasis or reference other sections or materials.
+A. This Regulation contains fonts and styles that mean certain things, including points of emphasis or reference other sections or materials.
 Below is a list of the types used within this manual and what it represents when encountered in the OJRSA Sewer Use Regulation.